wenottingham/awx/requirements/README.md

 are returned as dicts.
 Upgrading this library will require a refactor to accomidate this change.

+### wheel

+azure-cli-core requires a version of wheel that is incompatible with certain packages building with later versions of pip, so we override it.

 ### pip and setuptools

 The offline installer needs to have functionality confirmed before upgrading these.